apache/flink/docs/learn-flink/streaming_analytics.md

 ### Working with Event Time

-By default, Flink will use processing time.
-To change this, you can set the Time Characteristic:

-{% highlight java %}
-final StreamExecutionEnvironment env =
-    StreamExecutionEnvironment.getExecutionEnvironment();
-env.setStreamTimeCharacteristic(TimeCharacteristic.EventTime);
-{% endhighlight %}

 If you want to use event time, you will also need to supply a Timestamp Extractor and Watermark Generator that Flink will use to track the progress of event time.
 This will be covered in the section below on [Working with Watermarks]({% link